AnnaMatuszynska/biotool-photosynthesis/README.md

 versions for the two versions.
 In each subfolder you can find the texts of each page.

 To insert a new language, a subfolder with the abbreviation for the language must be created in each of the two \
 version folders.
-Then add the new version abbreviation (e.g. `simple-en`) under `# TEXT VERSIONS` and the translation for each text snippet under the respective msgid in the form
+Then add the new version abbreviation (e.g. `4bio-en`) under `# TEXT VERSIONS` and the translation for each text snippet under the respective msgid in the form
 ```po
 <version_abbr> msgstr "<translation>"
 ```